 Heidelberg is a university town at the entrance of the Neckar river valley.
 If you drive in from Mannheim, you will suddenly see the little mountains rising up from the flat plains, and there is the town, nestled between them.
 It’s quite obvious why people have chosen this spot over thousands of years for their settlements.
+We took our drone up the mountain for a bird’s eye view of the place.

 The Heiligenberg translates literally to ‘Holy Mountain’ in English, and it has been home to humans since the 5th century BCE.
 The first big structures were constructed by the Celts around the first century BCE, and you can still see the remains of the double walls that surrounded their hill fort today.
 It’s always been important spiritually, functioning as a sacrificial site for the Celts, then as a Roman temple, a monastery, and the location for a massive annual Walpurgisnacht party these days.
 Most of the ruins you can see in our film are from the 12th century monastery.
 It’s a beautiful place, and it has a distinct feeling to it.
 I’m not going to go all woo-woo on you, but if six thousand years of humans thought it was important, I figure I’m not too far off the wall in saying it feels kinda neat.